QEII Health Sciences Centre

 Yes.
 MSI covers HBOT at the QEII Health Sciences Centre in Halifax for the 14 Health Canada-recognised conditions with a physician referral.
 There are no MSI-covered HBOT services elsewhere in Nova Scotia.

-The QEII treats only approximately 40 chronic patients per year due to staffing capacity and an aging multiplace chamber (over 30 years old).
+The QEII treats only a limited number of chronic patients each year due to staffing capacity and an aging multiplace chamber.
 Emergencies are treated immediately, but chronic and elective cases commonly wait 12 to 18 months for assessment and treatment.

 No private hyperbaric clinics are currently operating in Nova Scotia.
 The QEII Health Sciences Centre in Halifax is the province's only hyperbaric facility.